-As with other Australian Government agencies and cultural institutions, the National Museum of Australia embraces the use of social media as a way of connecting and engaging with audiences, promoting the Museum’s activities and sharing the National Historical Collection online.
+As with other Australian Government agencies and cultural institutions, the Museum embraces the use of social media as a way of connecting and engaging with audiences, promoting the Museum’s activities and sharing the National Historical Collection online.

-The Museum recognises that many staff use social media as a way to communicate, participate and contribute to online communities.
+The Museum recognises that many staff use social media to communicate, participate and contribute to online communities.
 This policy seeks to empower staff to participate confidently in social media conversations whilst protecting the interests of the Museum.

 All staff are required to read, understand and adhere to this policy.

 This policy is informed by the APS Values and Code of Conduct, as well as Section 6 of the Australian Public Service Commission publication 'APS Values and Code of Conduct in practice'.

 Social media broadly refers to online platforms which enable users to share content online and interact with others.
 Examples of social media platforms include but are not limited to: